okteto/build/README.md

 ### `cache-from`

 A list of comma-separated images where cache should be imported from.
+Only available with a Dockerfile file.

 ### `export-cache`